suoyuan666/ReleaseButler/README.md

 # ReleaseButler
 [简体中文](./REDME_ZH_CN.md)

-ReleaseButler is a powerful and flexible tool designed to simplify the software where in GitHub installation process on Linux systems.
+ReleaseButler is a powerful and flexible tool designed to simplify the software where in GitHub installation process on Linux systems🤗.
 It intelligently detects the underlying Linux distribution, fetches the appropriate software package from the designated GitHub project homepage, and facilitates seamless installations and updates.

 ---
 ⚠️: You must have the **sudo** instead of **open-doas** or others, or you can modify the source code yourself so that it no longer depends on sudo😀.